Recruitment and Retention of Alaska Natives into Nursing (RRANN)

 Welcome to the online home of the RRANN program!
 We are honored by your visit.

+RRANN continues to assist students in becoming future nurses providing excellent and culturally competent nursing care for Alaska's growing and diverse population.
 RRANN students' desire to help increase the comfort level in Alaska Native and American Indian people seeking healthcare.
 One of the unique ways that RRANN students can do that is by relating to indigenous ways of living, knowing, and healing.
-RRANN is committed to increasing the number of Alaska Natives and American Indians graduation with an Associate of Applied Science in Nursing or a Baccalaureate of Science Nursing Science degree.

 - Come visit our UAA offices in Health Sciences Bldg suite 105

 - Check out the links on the menu to the right.